rrsg2020/note/paper.md

    index: 33
  - name: Sunnybrook Research Institute, Toronto, Canada
    index: 34
- - name: National Laboratory for Magnetic Resonance Imaging, Institute of Neurobiology, Universidad Nacional Autónoma de México (UNAM), Juriquilla, Mexico
+ - name: Computer Science Department, Centro de Investigación en Matemáticas, A.C., Guanajuato, México
    index: 35
- - name: Computer Science Department, Centro de Investigación en Matemáticas, A.C., Guanajuato, México
+ - name: Medical Research Council, London Institute of Medical Sciences, Imperial College London, London, United Kingdom
    index: 36
- - name: Medical Research Council, London Institute of Medical Sciences, Imperial College London, London, United Kingdom
+ - name: Department of Radiation Oncology - CNS Service, The University of Texas MD Anderson Cancer Center, Texas, USA
    index: 37
- - name: Department of Radiation Oncology - CNS Service, The University of Texas MD Anderson Cancer Center, Texas, USA
+ - name: Department of Biomedical Engineering, University of British Columbia, British Columbia, Canada
    index: 38
- - name: Department of Biomedical Engineering, University of British Columbia, British Columbia, Canada
-   index: 39
  - name: Center for Advanced Interdisciplinary Research, Ss.
 Cyril and Methodius University, Skopje, North Macedonia
-   index: 40
+   index: 39

-date: 5 June 2023
+date: 24 January 2024
 bibliography: paper.bib

 ---

 # Summary

 We present the results of the ISMRM 2020 joint Reproducible Research and Quantitative MR study groups reproducibility challenge on T<sub>1</sub> mapping in phantom and human brain.
 T<sub>1</sub> mapping, a widely used quantitative MRI technique, exhibits inconsistent tissue-specific values across protocols, sites, and vendors.
-The challenge aimed to assess the reliability of an independently-implemented image acquisition protocol using inversion recovery in a standardized phantom and healthy human brains.
+The challenge aimed to assess the reproducibility of a well-established inversion recovery T1 mapping technique, with acquisition details published solely as a PDF, on a standardized phantom and in human brains.
 Participants acquired T<sub>1</sub> mapping data from MRIs of three manufacturers at 3T, resulting in 39 phantom datasets and 56 datasets from healthy human subjects.
-The robust imaging protocol and fitting algorithm demonstrated good reproducibility in both phantom and human brain T<sub>1</sub> measurements.
-However, variations in implementation led to higher variance in reported values compared to intra-submission variability.
+The T<sub>1</sub> inter-submission variability was twice as high as the intra-submission variability in both phantoms and human brains, indicating that the acquisition details in the selected paper were insufficient to reproduce a quantitative MRI protocol.
+This study reports the inherent uncertainty in  T<sub>1</sub> measures across independent research groups, bringing us one step closer to a practical clinical baseline of  T<sub>1</sub> variations in vivo.
 This challenge resulted in the creation of a comprehensive open database of T<sub>1</sub> mapping acquisitions, accessible at [osf.io/ywc9g/](https://osf.io/ywc9g/), and an [interactive dashboard](https://rrsg2020.db.neurolibre.org) for wider community access and engagement.

-# Statement of need

-T<sub>1</sub> mapping is a widely used quantitative MRI technique that provides valuable information about tissue properties.
-However, the field faces a significant challenge due to the inconsistency of tissue-specific T<sub>1</sub> values across different imaging protocols, sites, and vendors.
-This inconsistency hampers the comparability and reliability of T<sub>1</sub> measurements, limiting their utility in both research and clinical applications.
-To address this critical issue, the ISMRM Reproducible Research study group (RRSG) and Quantitative MR study group (qMRSG) collaborated to launch the T<sub>1</sub> mapping reproducibility challenge.

-The primary objective of the challenge was to investigate whether independently-implemented image acquisition protocols at multiple centers could reliably measure T<sub>1</sub> using inversion recovery in a standardized phantom and in the brains of healthy volunteers.
-By evaluating the reproducibility of a well-established T<sub>1</sub> mapping protocol and fitting algorithm from a reputable publication [@Barral2010-qm], the challenge aimed to identify sources of variability and establish best practices for achieving consistent and accurate T<sub>1</sub> measurements.

-A diverse group of participants was invited to acquire T<sub>1</sub> mapping data on a standard ISMRM/NIST phantom and/or in healthy human brains using MRI scanners from three different manufacturers (Siemens, GE, Philips) operating at 3T, with one submission acquired at 0.35T.
-To enhance reproducibility and transparency, data submission, pipeline development, and analysis were conducted using open-source platforms.
-For participants collecting data at multiple sites, both inter-submission and intra-submission comparisons were performed by selecting one dataset per submission.

-The results of the challenge were promising, with a total of 18 submissions accepted, consisting of 38 phantom datasets and 56 datasets from healthy human subjects.
-The mean coefficient of variation (COV) for inter-submission phantom measurements was 6.1%, nearly twice as high as the evaluated intra-submission COV of 2.9%.
-A similar trend was observed in the human data, where the inter-submission COV for the genu was 6.0% compared to the intra-submission COV of 2.9%, and for the cortical gray matter, the inter-submission COV was 16% while the intra-submission COV was 6.9%.

-The evaluation of the imaging protocol and fitting algorithm based on @Barral2010-qm demonstrated good reproducibility of both phantom and human brain T<sub>1</sub> measurements.
-However, variations in the implementation of the protocol among the submissions led to higher variance in reported values relative to the intra-submission variability.
-This finding underscores the importance of standardized protocols and consistent implementation to ensure reliable and comparable T<sub>1</sub> measurements across different imaging centers.

-One of the major outcomes of the challenge was the creation of a large open database of inversion recovery T<sub>1</sub> mapping acquisitions, which encompasses data acquired from multiple sites and MRI vendors.
-This database, accessible at osf.io/ywc9g/, holds significant value for the wider research community, enabling researchers to explore and engage with a comprehensive collection of T<sub>1</sub> mapping data.
-To further facilitate access and utilization of the dataset, an interactive dashboard (\autoref{fig:dashboard}) was developed, accessible at [https://rrsg2020.db.neurolibre.org](https://rrsg2020.db.neurolibre.org).

-Overall, this T<sub>1</sub> mapping reproducibility challenge fills a critical need in the field by addressing the inconsistency of T<sub>1</sub> values across different protocols, sites, and vendors.
-The findings and resources generated through this challenge will contribute to the standardization and improvement of T<sub>1</sub> mapping techniques, promoting greater reliability and comparability of T<sub>1</sub> measurements.
-Ultimately, these advancements will enhance the accuracy and clinical relevance of T<sub>1</sub> mapping in various research and clinical applications, fostering advancements in precision medicine and improving patient care.

 # Figures